TechBlueprints/com.techblueprints.microservices.restnow/README.md

 ```
 4) Execute the launcher:

-com.techblueprints.microservices.restnow.launcher.Service is an apache jsvc capable launcher,
+com.techblueprints.microservices.restnow.launcher.Service is an apache jsvc capable launcher.
-however you probably want to set up a run configuration to run the Main class I have from the test scope:
+Unless you are configured to run jsvc, you will want to create a run configuration to run the Main in the test scope:

 com.techblueprints.microservices.restnow.launcher.Main SimpleModule

-You will need to pass your module name(s) as arguments to the Main launcher and the jsvc launcher.
+Note: You will need to pass your module name(s) as arguments to the Main launcher and the jsvc launcher.

 5) Enjoy!